 Increasing brand awareness and sales is the goal of any company, right?
-There are many different avenues you can take as a brand, but have you considered how a product sampling program can supplement your marketing efforts?
-It’s an effective way to get your products into the hands of people to get them buzzing you have to offer, and potentially mention them on social media.
+There are many different avenues you can take as a brand, but have you considered how a product sampling program could supplement your marketing efforts?
+It’s an effective way to get your products into the hands of consumers and get them buzzing about what you have to offer.
+Plus, they could potentially mention your product on social media too.
 Everyone from makeup and beauty brands, to accessory brands, to even dog food brands are utilizing sampling campaigns, and you can too.

 Figure Out the Who & What

 First, you’ll want to identify who you want to send products to and what you want to give them.
 This should align with the goals of your campaign (i.e. to get awareness, feedback, or customer acquisition).
-So, determining who you’ll be sending the your sample products to should align with your goals.
-If you’re aiming to run a general interest campaign, you’ll want to identify people who will be interested in your services or product, and prove to them why they need what you’re promoting.
+If you’re aiming to run a general interest campaign, you’ll want to identify people who will be interested in your services or product and prove to them why they need what you’re promoting.

 You can also send your products to people within a specific demographic to collect their opinions.
 Obtaining this kind of data can help you cater your products to a wider audience and guarantee your products fit the interests of all your customers.